 Download the Data

-The 2022 GSS Cross-section contains a new multi-mode design and several other new features.
+The 2024 GSS Cross-section continues the multi-mode design and several other new features.
 We encourage users review the documents below before they perform any analysis.

 To obtain the geocoded data (e.g. states and counties), please see Obtaining GSS Sensitive Data Files.